shinmao/Software-Security/README.md

 To solve path explosion problem, we need to decide which paths to explore.
 Strategies include DFS(explore nested code first), BFS(explore all paths in parallel), and so on.

+### How to make scalability better?
+#### Simplfying constraints
+* limit the number of symbolic variables, but how to promise you symbolize the "interesting" program paths?
+employ taint analysis and fuzzing to find vulnerability.
+Symbolize only those inputs that taint analysis show to be relevant to vulnerability (e.g., overwritten return address)
+* Only symbolically execute the related instructions, e.g., what we are concerned about is only rax register, we can make a backward slice to find out all related instructions which would contribute to rax's value.
+The rest of the path should be conrete.
+* Don't make fully symbolic memory, it is crazy to symbolize unbounded memory address. e.g., Triton only accesses word-aligned addresses.

+#### Avoiding constraint solver
+Avoid using constraint solver on the path you are not interested in, and avoid using constraint solver on same problem for twice (we can cache prev results).

 ### Reading list
 * [My learning notes for Symbolic Execution](https://github.com/shinmao/Software-Security/blob/main/slides/symbolic%20execution.pdf)
 * [Symbolic execution for software testing: three decades later](https://zhuanlan.zhihu.com/p/26927127?fbclid=IwAR2PQ-0wiOf9zZxMJSdCeuQ3NrdCVfxjRM4qSrjqyVuuIH0SLLCXVMrdpvg)